Jennifer Hills

 Jennifer Hills is a fictional character in the I Spit on Your Grave horror film series, portrayed by Camille Keaton in the original film and by Sarah Butler in the remake films.
 She appears in four out of the five I Spit on Your Grave films.
-She is a vigilante in the 1978 original film, its 2019 sequel Deja Vu, the 2010 remake and the sequel to the 2010 film I Spit on Your Grave III: Vengeance Is Mine.
-In the films she seeks vengeance against her tormentors.
+She is a vigilante in the 1978 original, its 2019 sequel Deja Vu, the 2010 remake, and the sequel to the 2010 film, I Spit on Your Grave III: Vengeance Is Mine.
+In the films, she seeks vengeance against her rapists and other sexual predators.

 Appearances

 Original timeline

 In the 1978 film, Jennifer is an aspiring short story writer from New York vacationing in a cabin in the woods to focus on writing her novel.
 She is then assaulted by a group of local rednecks, Johnny Stillman, Matthew Duncan, Andy Chirensky, and Stanley Woods who rape her, destroy her manuscript and leave her for dead.
 She then becomes a vigilante, hunting down her tormentors, and killing them one by one.

 In 2019, Camille Keaton reprised her role as Jennifer in I Spit on Your Grave: Deja Vu, the sequel to the original film and timeline.
 Decades after the events of the original film, Jennifer published a successful autobiography that recounts the assaults against her and her revenge; this infuriates the family members of the men that she killed, Becky Stillman (Johnny's wife), Beady Eyes Duncan (Matthew's grandmother), Herman Duncan (Matthew's father), Henry Stillman (Johnny's father), Millie Stillman (Johnny's mother), Scotty Chirensky (Andy's cousin), and Kevin Woods (Stanley's brother) and causes them to seek retribution of their own.
 They slit her throat and decapitate her, but her daughter Christy then meets revenge with revenge.
 It is also revealed that, despite Jennifer's effort of concealing Christy's father's identity from her, Christy knew that he was one of her mother's rapists due to the time of conception, and secretly identified that Johnny, a gas station manager and leader of the rapist group, was her biological father.